hajosroli/mapbox_react/README.md

 - Alerts(reached marker limit; no route between markers using ground transportation)

 ## Technologies Used
+- [React]: A JavaScript library for building user interfaces.
 - [Mapbox GL JS]: A JavaScript library for interactive, customizable maps.
 - [Mapbox Directions API]: Used for route planning.
 - [Font Awesome]: Used for icons.